Berkeley-MDes/tdf-fa24-chantalmartinez/README.md

 **Reflection**

 Hello, this week we successfully finished project 2 and went on to the third project of the semester.
-Here are my experiments in ZeroWidth:
+Here are my experiments in ZeroWidth in which I uploaded my resume as knowledge to program the responses to be based on that.

 <img width="1000" alt="Experiments" src="assets/Experiments.png">